Brighten your holiday season with our Christmas Marmalade—a delightful blend of juicy oranges, zesty lemon, tropical pineapple, and vibrant cherries.

 Place a small plate in the freezer (to be used to test for gelling).

-Add cherries and boil until mixture reaches gel stage, about 5 (or 10) minutes.
+Add cherries and boil until the mixture reaches the gel stage, about 5 (or 10) minutes.
+Remove from heat and test for gelling using the plate method.

 Plate method to test gelling: Remove the plate from the freezer and place about a teaspoon of jam on it.
 Put the plate back in the freezer for about 2 minutes.
 Remove it from the freezer and gently push the edge of the jam with your finger.
 If it is properly gelled, the jam should wrinkle a bit.
 If it is still runny, continue cooking the jam for 5 minutes more and test again using the plate method.

 Ladle hot marmalade into hot jars, leaving 1/4-inch headspace.
-Remove air bubbles and adjust headspace if necessary.
+Remove air bubbles and adjust the headspace if necessary.

 Process in a boiling-water bath for 5 minutes, up to 1,000 feet altitude.
-If you live in a higher altitude or need more detailed instructions on water-bath canning, please refer to the instructions on this site: National Center for Home Preservation.
+If you live at a higher altitude or need more detailed instructions on water-bath canning, please refer to the instructions on this site: National Center for Home Preservation.

 Happy Canning and Baking!